 Template 1 – The Social Outreach

 You should decide, based on your target audience, which outreach channels fit your strategy the most.
-If your audience is active on social profiles, have multiple social accounts and use them on a daily basis, then this campaign type is the one to execute.
+If your audience is active on social profiles, has multiple social accounts and uses them on a daily basis, then this campaign type is the one to execute.

 Stage one – Awareness

 Try setting up an automated outreach with a connection.
 There are multiple tools you can do that with, like Texau for example.
 Independent of which social platform you choose to send the connection request to, this should be the first step to attract the attention of a potential client – show them there is a person behind the outreach.

 Once you’ve attracted the attention, now is the time to act.
 But, not yet the time to start selling right away.
 Engage the person with a comment, or like on a post (this can also be automated) ;).

 Show them you are interested.

 Stage tree – Act